General security considerations are described below.

 admin password), and the password is prompt to change on the first login.

-To prevent brute force attacks, if several login attempts fail, the user account will be locked out for several minutes.
+To prevent brute force attacks, if several login attempts fail (5 by default), the user account will be locked out for several minutes (2 by default).

 The defaults can be controlled using the